nanoos-pnw/NCEI-archiving/DOGAMI/README_Archive.md

 # DOGAMI Shoreline Profile Data

 ## TODO
-- Add the vertical datum to the inventory and this README file
 - In Points of contact, Use role descriptions from the IOOS Metadata Profile and CMOP NCEI archive netcdf files
 - Finish the Projection information section
 - Use place holder "variables" to populate a README file template with information for a specific littoral cell: